cicirello/bibliometrics/README.md

 * computes your g-index provided if it is less than 100 ([reason for limitation later](#respect-google-scholars-robotstxt));
 * computes your i100-index, i1000-index, and i10000-index ([doi:10.1007/s11192-020-03831-9](https://doi.org/10.1007/s11192-020-03831-9)), hiding any that are 0, and provided they are less than 100 ([reason for limitation later](#respect-google-scholars-robotstxt));
 * computes your e-index ([https://doi.org/10.1371/journal.pone.0005429](https://doi.org/10.1371/journal.pone.0005429)) provided that your h-index is at most 100 ([reason for limitation later](#respect-google-scholars-robotstxt));
-* generates a JSON file summarizing these bibliometrics; and
+* generates a JSON file summarizing these bibliometrics;
-* generates one or more SVG images summarizing these bibliometrics.
+* generates one or more SVG images summarizing these bibliometrics; and
+* includes all bibliometrics that are non-zero by default, but enables user-configurable list of bibliometrics.

 The intention of this utility is as a tool for a researcher to generate an SVG of their own bibliometrics only.
 For example, I am using it to generate and update such an SVG for my own